j-jamshidi/ONT_amp_phase/README.md

     * `Coordinate`: Genomic coordinates of the amplicon (e.g., `chr1:236010990-236033398` -must not have comma between numbers).
     * `Variant1`: Details of the first variant (e.g., `chr1:236011853 T>C`or `chr1:236011853:T:C`).
 If no variant is provided, set to empty.
     * `Variant2`: Details of the second variant (e.g., `chr1:236011853 T>C`or `chr1:236011853:T:C`).
 If only one variant is provided, set to empty.
-    * `EpisodeWES`: WES (Whole Exome Sequencing) episode identifier for the sample, set to emty if not available.
 * **Raw BAM Files:** Barcoded BAM files organized by barcode within `BASEDIR/bam_pass/`.
 Each barcode directory should contain BAM files from the same barcode.
 This is the default structure of the Oxford Nanopore sequening output `BASEDIR/bam_pass/barcode{x}`
 * **Dummy VCF Template (`dummy.vcf`):** A template VCF file used to generate sample-specific VCFs based on the `sample_sheet.csv`.
 This template is located in `SCRIPT_PATH`.